Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 ```
 Restulting in a sucessful flashing of our FPGA.

+I will spare you the christmas light demonstration video and will come back to edit this
+article if I spot any issues with the pinnout for the PCIe and SFP+ in the future.

-If we where to take example on the SVF we should be able to replicate the programming sequence with openOCD
+If we where to take example on the Vivado generated programming sequence in the SVF file,
+we should be able to replicate the programming sequence with openOCD
-, allowing us to directly read out the bitstream content and remove the need for a SVF file.
+, allowing us to directly read out the bitstream content and remove the need for a SVF file altogether.

 # Conclusion